andrecsq/CS/README.md

 This is my public documentation of my journey in the [OSS Computer Science Curriculum](https://github.com/open-source-society/computer-science).
 This is inspired by the [MIT Challenge](https://www.scotthyoung.com/blog/myprojects/mit-challenge-2/).

 Below there is a list of the courses and my progress in each of them atm.
 Specific courses may change to similar ones due to availability.
-Progress and duration are in **weeks**. **Progress** is the week i am atm.
+Progress and duration are in **weeks**.

 ### Introduction to Computer Science